Skip to main content

 Steps for claiming compensation

 The law says what the rooming house operator must do to keep your home in good condition and ensure you can use and enjoy all of it.
-If they don’t follow the rules, you can claim compensation for loss or inconvenience at VCAT.
+If they don’t follow the rules, you can claim compensation for loss or inconvenience at Rental Dispute Resolution Victoria (RDRV).

 You can claim compensation while you are still living there or after you have moved out.
-It’s usually better to wait until the problem is fixed so you can fully calculate what it cost you.
+It’s usually better to wait until the problem has been fixed or you have moved out, so you can fully calculate what it cost you.

 Work out your costs

 You need to put a dollar value on everything you want to claim, including the loss of quiet enjoyment if you were not able to use and enjoy part or all of your home.
-If you go to VCAT, you will need to explain how you worked out your costs and show that they are reasonable.
+If you go to Rental Dispute Resolution Victoria (RDRV) or a formal VCAT hearing, you will need to explain how you worked out your costs and show that they are reasonable.

-You should ask for what you think is fair, but don’t overspend as you may not get it all back.
+Ask for what you think is fair, but don’t overspend as you may not get it all back.
 For example, if you stay somewhere else while repairs are being done, you can claim the cost.
 But you will need to show that it was reasonably necessary to stay somewhere else and that the cost is not excessive.
-If VCAT decides it was unnecessary to stay somewhere else or the price was excessive, you may not get all your money back.

 If you claim for things to be replaced, you may not get the full replacement cost unless you can show that they were near new when they were damaged or destroyed.
-For certain items, such as mattresses, VCAT may decide that the only suitable replacement is a new one.
+For certain items, such as mattresses, you may be able to argue that the only suitable replacement is a new one.

 You can calculate your claim for the loss of quiet enjoyment using this equation.